Glenn Micallef’s ‘culture compass’ main point emerging in grilling

 He promised “clarity, openness and transparency” to defend the interests of current and future generations.

 Prime Minister Robert Abela was criticised for nominating the young Micallef, which led Malta to gain one of the least significant portfolios in the Commission.
+In past years, Malta’s Commissioners held important portfolios for the country, such as fisheries, an important industry in Malta.

-According to the mission letter outlining the contents of his portfolio, Micallef will be responsible for supporting young people and building on commonalities that bring people together, from cultural heritage to sport.
 Micallef will therefore have to develop a strategy on intergenerational fairness to map out how to strengthen communication between generations, and to make sure that decisions taken today do no harm to future generations.

 Micallef was the youngest proposed member of Ursula von der Leyen’s Commission.
-From 2020 to June 2024, Micallef served as the head of the Secretariat of Prime Minister Robert Abela as well as his adviser on EU affairs, and as Malta’s sherpa at the European Council.
+From 2020 to June 2024, Micallef served as the Head of the Secretariat of Prime Minister Robert Abela as well as his adviser on EU affairs, and as Malta’s sherpa at the European Council.

 Sign up to our newsletter